 53.410: PRELIMINARY WORK HAS BEGUN ON THE REPEATER SYSTEM INCLUDING ORDERING OF EQUIPMENT.

-SIX METER ANTENNA AND SIDE ARM WILL BE INSTALLED ON THE 150 FOOT TOWER JULY 2, 2018.
+SIX METER ANTENNA AND SIDE ARM INSTALLED JULY 12, 2018 ON THE 150 FOOT TOWER.

 THE 6 METER DUPLEXERS WILL BE ORDERED SOON AND SHIPPED FROM TX-RX IN BUFFALO, NEW YORK.

 THE BEKO 6 METER REPEATER AMPLIFIER WILL ALSO BE ORDERED SOON AND WILL RUN AT 300 WATTS.

 ON THE AIR DATE NOW SCHEDULED FOR LATE FALL 2018.
 STAY TUNED FOR FURTHER UPDATES.